nieuwsmonitor/R_Leiden/handouts/functions.md

 </style>

 ## Introduction
+If you want to follow the tutorial online you can have a look at the [online version of this tutorial](https://vanatteveldt.shinyapps.io/functions/)

 All the time that you have been using R, you have been using **functions**.
 For example, consider the call to sort a data frame